Cole-O/dumptruck-rover-EGEN310R/README.md

 ## Overview
 This is the code repository for Group A6's dump truck rover controller.
 The rover is primary controlled via bluetooth connection through a python controller.
 This controller dynamically takes keyboard inputs from the user and sends them to an arduino for processing.
-In turn, the arduino has if statements to determine what should be done with the inputs given.
+In turn, the arduino has logic statements to determine what should be done with the inputs given.

 ## Control Scheme

-Controls are implemented such that by holding a key down results in constantly sending a signal for movement.
-On release of said key results in stopping movement for the rover.
+Controls are implemented in way that makes sense for most game controls.

 **Example:**
-Holding W results in the rover moving forward until the user releases the key, at which the rover promptly stops moving.
+Pressing W results in the rover moving forward until the user presses the space bar, at which the rover promptly stops moving.

 * W - Move Forward
 * A - Move Left